 Chicken Korma is a fragrant and lightly spiced curry and one of my absolute favorite Indian curries.
-Tender cubes of chicken bathed in a luscious and creamy sauce with plenty of Indian spices.
-This guilt-free chicken korma recipe is pure comfort food!
-Thanks to a short ingredient list, you can whip this up any time you need a warm and comforting meal!
+Tender cubes of chicken bathed in a luscious and creamy sauce, this guilt-free chicken korma recipe is pure comfort food!
+Thanks to a short ingredient list, you can whip this up any time you need a warm and creamy meal!

 Ingredients for Chicken Korma and sauce: